Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Multiple Fourier Series Converging in the Mean: Introduction

 \section{Introduction}

-The idea of representing of iterated Ito and Stratonovich stochastic integrals in the form of multiple stochastic integrals from specific discontinuous nonrandom functions of several variables and following expansion of these functions using multiple Fourier series in order to get effective mean-square approximations of mentioned stochastic integrals was proposed and developed in a lot of publications of the author \cite{1}-\cite{31}.
+The idea of representing of iterated Ito and Stratonovich stochastic integrals in the form of multiple stochastic integrals from specific discontinuous nonrandom functions of several variables and following expansion of these functions using multiple Fourier series in order to get effective mean-square approximations of the mentioned stochastic integrals was proposed and developed in a lot of publications of the author \cite{1}-\cite{Kuzh-1} (also see related publications \cite{31b}, \cite{31bb}).
 Note that another approaches to expansions of iterated stochastic integrals can be found in \cite{32}-\cite{35}.
-Specifically, the approach \cite{1}-\cite{31} appeared for the first time in \cite{1} (1994), \cite{2} (1996).
-In that works the mentioned idea is formulated more likely at the level of guess (without any satisfactory grounding), and as a result the works \cite{1}, \cite{2} contains rather fuzzy formulations and a number of incorrect conclusions.
-Note, that in \cite{1}, \cite{2} we used multiple Fourier series according to the trigonometric system of functions converging in the sence of norm in the space $L_2([t, T]^k),$ $k=1, 2, 3.$ It should be noted that the results of works \cite{1}, \cite{2} are true for a sufficiently narrow particular case when numbers $i_1,...,i_k$ are pairwise different, $i_1,\ldots,i_k = 1,\ldots,m$ (see Sect.
-2).
+Specifically, the approach \cite{1}-\cite{Kuzh-1} appeared for the first time in \cite{1} (1994), \cite{2} (1996).
+In these works the mentioned idea is formulated more likely at the level of guess (without any satisfactory grounding), and as a result the papers \cite{1}, \cite{2} contain rather fuzzy formulations and a number of incorrect conclusions.
+Note that in \cite{1}, \cite{2} we used the trigonometric multiple Fourier series converging in the sence of norm in the space $L_2([t, T]^k),$ $k=1, 2, 3.$ In the final form the approach from \cite{1}, \cite{2} has been formulated and proved for the first time in the monograph \cite{7} (2006) (see Theorem 1 below).
+It should be noted that the results of \cite{1}, \cite{2} are correct for a sufficiently narrow particular case when the numbers $i_1,...,i_k$ are pairwise different, $i_1,\ldots,i_k = 1,\ldots,m$ (see Sect.~2 for detail).